i2p/i2p.www/i2p2www/spec/proposals/136-experimental-sigtypes.rst

 First, since sig types in the experimental range cannot be reserved, they may be used for multiple sig types at once.

-Second, unless a lease set with an experimental sig type can be stored at a floodfill, the new sig type is difficult to fully test or use on a trial basis.
+Second, unless a router info or lease set with an experimental sig type can be stored at a floodfill, the new sig type is difficult to fully test or use on a trial basis.